Araknor99/Maschenrechner-App/README.md

 ---

-While is should be hardly interesting for most people, I thought I'd just put it up herE
+While this should be hardly interesting for most people, I thought I'd just put it up here.